Skip to content

 168. Percentage of independent smallholders/outgrowers involved in programme?

-[Externally verified] 123 (100%) - The company states it supports 123 independent smallholders.
-The is externally verified by Control Union.
+[Externally verified] 80 - The company reports that 80 small and medium sized independent smallholders are involved in its programme.
+This information is externally verified by Control Union.

 • Y